microsoft/aitour-get-started-with-fabric/lab/tutorial-4-query-data.md

 ## Write a KQL query

-The name of the table you created in a previous step is *TransformedData*.
+The name of the table you created in a previous step is _TransformedData_.
 Use this (case-sensitive) name as the data source for your query.

-1. In the query editor, delete the pre-populated queries and enter the following query.
+1. Create a new query editor and enter the following query.
 Then press **Shift + Enter** to run the query.

      ```kusto
     TransformedData